Main Content Region

 It is the policy of CSUSB to conduct an open, competitive recruitment for all Management Personnel Plan vacancies.
 The University, in accordance with the Equal Employment Opportunity Commission (EEOC), is an equal opportunity employer.
 Qualified applicants are considered for employment without regard to race, religion, color, national origin, ancestry, age, sex, gender, gender identity, gender expression, sexual orientation, genetic information, medical condition, disability, marital status, covered veteran’s status or any other protected status.
 The only exception to this policy is a reassignment that may be made by the President or a Vice President for a specified term.

-Due to the changing nature of specific laws, regulations, guidelines and contractual agreements, Talent Acquisition in the Human Resources Department is responsible for the coordination and administration of all MPP recruitments, including academic administrator positions within the Academic Affairs Division such as Vice President, Associate Vice President, Dean, etc. Recruitment procedures for position vacancies at the Vice President level which report directly to the President are outlined in a separate policy.
+Due to the changing nature of specific laws, regulations, guidelines and contractual agreements, Talent Acquisition in the Human Resources Division is responsible for the coordination and administration of all MPP recruitments, including academic administrator positions within the Academic Affairs Division such as Vice President, Associate Vice President, Dean, etc. Recruitment procedures for position vacancies at the Vice President level which report directly to the President are outlined in the respective Management recruitment guidelines or FAM.

 Recruitment Requisition